kaltura/kaltura-editor-application-guide/README.md

 The Kaltura Editor Application v2 provides the following capabilities:

-* Iv-Video Quiz Creation and Editing
+* In-Video Quiz Creation and Editing
 * Video Entry Clipping and Trimming

 The app is loaded as an iframe like so: